nobidev/cilium/Documentation/cmdref/cilium-operator-aws_hive_dot-graph.md

       --loadbalancer-l7 string                                       Enable L7 loadbalancer capabilities for services via L7 proxy.
 Applicable values: envoy
       --loadbalancer-l7-algorithm string                             Default LB algorithm for services that do not specify related annotation (default "round_robin")
       --loadbalancer-l7-ports strings                                List of service ports that will be automatically redirected to backend.
+      --loadbalancer-metrics-collection-interval duration            Refresh interval for LoadBalancer metrics. (default 5s) --loadbalancer-metrics-enabled                                 Whether or not LoadBalancer metrics collection is enabled.
       --max-connected-clusters uint32                                Maximum number of clusters to be connected in a clustermesh.
 Increasing this value will reduce the maximum number of identities available.
 Valid configurations are [255, 511]. (default 255)
       --mesh-auth-mutual-enabled                                     The flag to enable mutual authentication for the SPIRE server (beta).
       --mesh-auth-spiffe-trust-domain string                         The trust domain for the SPIFFE identity. (default "spiffe.cilium")